-The mask opens to display an image of Sisuitl [SEE-shoe], a two-headed serpent often associated with the protection of warriors.
-Sisuitl is a strong, invincible character whose glance alone can kill.
+The mask opens to display an image of Sisuitl [SEEshoe], a two-headed serpent often associated with the protection of warriors.
 The serpent is believed to occasionally eat those who see him, which may explain why Sisuitl is often represented with a human head between two profile serpent heads, as it is here.
 Other human features are the upraised hands painted on the interior wings of the mask next to the serpent heads.
 Together the images on the mask refer to the transformations of human to Raven, Raven to human, human to Sisuitl, and Sisuitl to human.

-Although Raven and Sisuitl are traditional Kwakwaka'wakw images, they also are personally significant to the artist, Richard Hunt.
-Raven is the special animal and main crest of his father's clan.
+Although Raven and Sisuitl are traditional Kwakwaka'wakw images, they also are personally significant to the artist.
+Raven is the special animal and main crest of Hunt's father's clan.
 Sisuitl is the special animal and main crest of his mother's clan.
-Worn at family dances, a mask like this one represents Hunt's family history by showing his ancestry.
+Worn at family dances, a mask like this one represents Hunt's ancestry.

 This mask combines two- and three-dimensional techniques, using both relief carving and painted design.
 The distinctive Northwest Coast style of decoration is displayed here in the bold linear designs and forms.
 The painted images are stylized, using simplified geometric and organic forms and abstract designs to represent animal and human images.
-The artist animates the surface with an intricate design using two basic shapes-the ovoid and the U-form.
+The artist animates the surface with an intricate design using two basic shapes: the ovoid and the U-form.
 These shapes, integral to Northwest Coast artistic tradition, are found throughout the mask in a variety of configurations.
 Examples of the ovoid are seen in the serpent's eyes and nose, the palms of the human hands, the man's forehead, and the designs above and below the raven's beak.
 The U-form is repeated in many segments of the serpent's body, as well as on the chin of the human face.
 While many of these forms seem to represent certain animal or human features, others simply create a pleasing design.
-The long curving body and segmented forms of the serpent suggest undulating scales and slithering movement.
-Combined with its sharp teeth and penetrating eyes, Sisuitl appears to be a fierce and powerful creature.
-In painting the designs, Hunt used traditional Kwakwaka'wakw colors of black, red-brown, and green, which are applied to emphasize important features such as eyes, nostrils, hands, and teeth.
+In painting the designs, Hunt used traditional Kwakwaka'wakw colors of black, red-brown, and green to emphasize important features, such as eyes, nostrils, hands, and teeth.

-In addition to the two-dimensional painted images, the artist also uses three-dimensional techniques.
-The mask's sense of dynamism and movement are enhanced by the carving of the complex surface, both inside and out, with various curving contours and deep recessions.
+The mask's sense of dynamism and movement are further enhanced by the carving of the complex surface, both inside and out, with various curving contours and deep recessions.
 Raven has an extremely long, straight beak with a bluntly curving, turned-down tip.
-The eyes, nose, and mouth of the central human face inside the mask are deeply cut, which, combined with their bright colors, makes these features appear even more striking.
-The facial features have openings through which the dancer can see and breathe as he dances.
+The eyes, nose, and mouth of the central human face are deeply cut, and they have openings through which the dancer can see and breathe as he dances.
 The dancer's body would be draped with sheets of red or black cloth to which feathers are sometimes attached.
 He would be accompanied by the sounds of drums and singing.

 Richard Hunt uses traditional Kwakwaka'wakw techniques when carving and painting masks.
-This mask is made from red cedar, a soft wood favored by Kwakwaka'wakw artists for its clear and even grain.
+He made this mask from red cedar, a soft wood favored by Kwakwaka'wakw artists for its clear and even grain.
 Woodcarving is a form of subtractive sculpture, in which the form is created by carving away wood from the log.
-The Yoruba Beaded Crown, on the other hand, was made by an additive process in which many different components were added or assembled.
-Hunt used traditional hand tools such as an adze, chisel, and curved knife.
-When the carving was completed, holes were drilled along the sides of the hollow shell to insert pegs and strings used to maneuver the mask when it was worn.
-Hunt then painted the mask with acrylic (plasticbased) paints.
-Before these commercial paints were available, Kwakwaka'wakw artists used natural earth pigments, such as red ochre, charcoal, and blue-green clay.
-Hunt, however, like many contemporary artists, now prefers to use acrylic paints because they dry more quickly.
+Hunt used traditional hand tools, such as an adze, chisel, and curved knife.
+When the carving was completed, holes were drilled along the sides of the hollow shell to insert pegs and strings used to maneuver the mask when worn.
+Hunt then painted the mask with quick-drying acrylic (plastic-based) paints, a contemporary update to traditional natural earth pigments, such as red ochre, charcoal, and blue-green clay.